evennia/evennia/docs/source/Concepts/Models.md

 *Note: This is considered an advanced topic.*

 Evennia offers many convenient ways to store object data, such as via Attributes or Scripts.
 This is sufficient for most use cases.
 But if you aim to build a large stand-alone system, trying to squeeze your storage requirements into those may be more complex than you bargain for.
-Examples may be to store guild data for guild members to be able to change, tracking the flow of money across a game- wide economic system or implement other custom game systems that requires the storage of custom data in a quickly accessible way.
-Whereas [Tags](../Components/Tags.md) or [Scripts](../Components/Scripts.md) can handle many situations, sometimes things may be easier to handle by adding your own database model.
+Examples may be to store guild data for guild members to be able to change, tracking the flow of money across a game-wide economic system or implement other custom game systems that requires the storage of custom data in a quickly accessible way.

+Whereas [Tags](../Components/Tags.md) or [Scripts](../Components/Scripts.md) can handle many situations, sometimes things may be easier to handle by adding your own _database model_.

 ## Overview of database tables